-- 8. Roundtable Discussion Sessions may be organized to engage participants in interactive conversations on a specific subject.
+- 6. Panel Discussion Sessions involve a panel of invited or selected individuals discussing a topic of interest.
+These can be organized as plenary sessions, or as a variation on the roundtable discussions described below. - 7.
+Roundtable Discussion Sessions may be organized to engage participants in interactive conversations on a specific subject.
 The format of roundtable discussions will vary depending on the nature of the submission.
-Roundtable sessions will generally be recorded. - 9.
-Dialog Sessions may be organized to create dedicated time for discussion of a given topic related to presentations that have been given at the conference. - 10.
+Roundtable sessions will generally be recorded - 8.
+Lightning Talks for quality work that can be presented quickly.
+This can include virtual poster sessions, updates to work that has been previously presented, simple model insight lessons, and proposed activities for which the presenters want to invite contributions.
+Lightning talks require strong moderation and a clear theme for the entire session.
+There would be up to 6 papers in a 1-hour session.
+Lightning talks will be recorded. - 9.
+Model Exposition for interesting models that can be shared with others interactively. - 10. . - 11.
+Dialog Sessions may be organized to create dedicated time for discussion of a given topic related to presentations that have been given at the conference. - 12.
 Specialized Presentations may be made for material that is of interest but does not conform to the norms of other submissions.
-For example, panel discussions, career fairs, talent shows, and Pecha Kucha style rapid presentations.
+For example,career fairs, talent shows, and Pecha Kucha style rapid presentations.